AB-T-O/AAST_automation/README.md

 ﻿# AAST_automation
-  A Tool for automating the AAST wepsite registration process by Yahia  and abdalrahman
+  A Tool for automating the AAST website registration process by Yahia  and abdalrahman